Today I’m sharing a personal story with all of you on how I lost 100 pounds through changing my relationship with food & exercise.

-This post is REALLY about one thing; inspiration.
+This post is truly about one thing; inspiration.
 If it can inspire just one person to take a step in the right direction, then it will have been a mission accomplished.

-The backstory to how I lost 100 pounds… is that I had 100 pounds to lose!
+The backstory to how I lost 100 pounds… is that I had 100 pounds to lose.

-But day one came, and I remember sitting on the couch, watching TV and physically not being able to move.
+But Day One came, and I remember sitting on the couch, watching TV and physically not being able to move.

 I told myself that I was going to turn my life around, by running.

-But I knew that as soon as I would regain functionality in my foot, that things would change.
+I knew that as soon as I would regain functionality in my foot, that things would change.
 That I would change.
 I would start to run.
 I would TEACH myself to run.

-And yes, I developed abs.
-I would do crunches, sit ups, home workouts, ball-exercises and the results just started coming more easily to me.
+I began to develop abs.
+I would do crunches, sit ups, push-ups and home workouts with ball-exercises, and the results just started showing.
 The more I ran, the easier it was for me to keep fat off, and focus on sculpting my body.
 I developed leg muscles, calves, quads – you name it.
 I had runners legs and I went from feeling embarrassed of my body to (slowly) loving it.